Admissions

 Progression Qualifications

-To successfully progress from undergraduate studies into the M.P.A.S. program, you must meet the following qualifications, which will be evaluated at the end of your junior year.
+To successfully progress from undergraduate studies into the M.P.A.S program, you must meet the following qualifications, which will be evaluated at the end of your junior year:

-- Nutrition (3 credits)
+Statistics (3 credits)

-If you fail to meet progression standards, you will be encouraged to apply for entry during your senior year.
-Admission is competitive and is based on performance and space availability.
+you will be encouraged to apply for traditional entry during your senior year.
+Admission

 Master’s Entry Program in Nursing (MEPN) -

-Direct Admit Program Application Requirements
+Direct Entry Program Application Requirements

 - Completed Franklin Pierce University Graduate Admission application